-In addition to the current marking and assessment boycott, the UCU has announced that its members at Sheffield Hallam will be asked to take part in 5 days of strike action on the following dates:
+We can now confirm that the University and College Union (UCU) has announced that its members at Sheffield Hallam will be asked to take part in strike action on the following dates:

 As always, our main aim is to minimise the impact on you and your studies as far as we can.
 You can be assured that we are planning this carefully.